 Everybody’s discs are different.
 Everybody’s lower back is different.
-And if you ask any Chiropractor, any orthopedic surgeon who specialises in spines, they will tell you that dealing with lower back pain is hard.
+And if you ask any Chiropractor, any orthopaedic surgeon who specialises in spines, they will tell you that dealing with lower back pain is hard.
 The reason it is so hard is that there is no one same condition.

-There’s so many factors that are involved with what causes lower back pain, how people live their lives, the structure of the body, what people put in their body, their emotional state, their physical state.
-Talking too many spine surgeons, the reason all the top ones will try and warn away people from surgery, to go down an alternative therapy route, like chiropractic, physiotherapy, osteopathy, is that they can’t guarantee 100% that after putting a cage in the spine or spinal fusion, or doing a disc reconstruction, that the person is going to be out of pain.
+There are so many factors that are involved with what causes lower back pain, how people live their lives, the structure of the body, what people put in their body, their emotional state, their physical state.
+Talking too many spine surgeons, the reason all the top ones will try and warn away people from surgery, to go down an alternative therapy route, like chiropractic, physiotherapy, osteopathy, is that they can’t guarantee 100% that after putting a cage in the spine or spinal fusion or doing a disc reconstruction, that the person is going to be out of pain.

 And often, some people stay the same, sometimes they can get worse.
-And all spinal surgeons will tell you about this, the chances of somebody actually getting full resolution are extremely low, which is why they try and warn people off this until it is their absolute last resort.
+And all spinal surgeons will tell you about this, the chances of somebody actually getting full resolution are extremely low, which is why they try and warn people of this until it is their absolute last resort.

 So, my journey in chiropractic and helping patients with chronic low back issues, debilitating issues over time and becoming better at it each week and month.
 I wanted to keep improving, I wanted to keep learning and adapting.
 And it took me down a route of decompression therapy.
 Now, decompression therapy is one of the most effective non-surgical ways to remove pressure off the low back and off a disc.
-We started using this with a lot of complicated disc patients and low back patients, and saw immediate relief.
+We started using this with a lot of complicated disc patients and low back patients and saw immediate relief.

 The theory behind it is that the patient will lie on the bed.
 There are two belts, one that goes above the site of injury and one below the site of injury usually either side of the disc prolapse.

 And there’s a traction unit at the end of the bed that will pull on the base of the spine very gently.
 And the top part of the body stays fixed.
-The traction unit opens other space, where this has been compressed and where the disc is being compressed, and allows this to come back in.
+The traction unit opens other space, where this has been compressed and where the disc is being compressed and allows this to come back in.

-What I mean by that is you have to think of a disc as a jam donut.
+What I mean by that is you have to think of a disc as a jam doughnut.
 When the jam starts to press on the sides, that’s more of a bulging disc.
 When the jam comes completely out of the side that’s when the disc slips and we call it a prolapsed disc.